mhajibaba/tizbin/README.md

 # tizbin
-This project enhamced xplico with a new UI.
+This project enhance xplico with a new UI.
 It uses Javascript and Php with a lot of graph and diagrams to show the behaviour of the network terffic.

 ## UI
 ### stages